piermafrost/GEOCLIM-dynsoil-steady-state/README.md

-# GEOCLIM-dynsoil-steady-state
+﻿# GEOCLIM-dynsoil-steady-state

 ## Foreword: specificity of the current Github branch
-The branch "SEAI" (standing for "South-East Asian Island") corresponds to the code as it was used for the study "The Role of Southeast Asian Island Topography on Indo-Pacific Climate and Silicate Weathering " (Chiang et al., submitted to Paleoceanography & Paleoclimatology).
+The branch "SEAI" (standing for "South-East Asian Islands") corresponds to the code as it was used for the study "The Role of Southeast Asian Island Topography on Indo-Pacific Climate and Silicate Weathering " (Chiang et al., submitted to Paleoceanography & Paleoclimatology).

 The version of the Fortran source code is the same as the version 2.0 (master branch of January 3rd 2023).
 The only difference is the added option "fill_missing=.true." line 412 of "source/io_module.f90" to allow for inputs of global temperature field without missing-value.